 When beans are barely tender, remove lid, raise heat to medium, and cook cook until any remaining liquid is evaporated, probably not longer than a minute or two.
 (Add the thinly sliced fresh basil now if you're using it.)
 Season beans with salt and fresh ground black pepper to taste, and serve hot.

-Green beans cooked like this are a perfect side dish for any phase of the South Beach Diet, or any type of low-glycemic eating plan.
+Green beans cooked like this are a perfect side dish for any phase of the South Beach Diet, or any type of low-carb eating plan, including Paleo.
+These beans would be great with Very Greek Grilled Chicken for a low-carb and Paleo meal.

 More Ideas for Fresh Green Beans: